Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 How to Create To-Go Zones?

 1) Open the RoboUP® App and tap the device on the home page.
-Click the [Edit map] icon on next page.
+Click the [Edit map] icon on the next page.

 2) Tap the [三 / Menu] icon on the top right corner and select the [To-Go Zone] option.